-Below is a summary of the key highlights and achievements from the previous strategic plan.
+Below is a summary of the key highlights and achievements from the previous strategic plan, which covered the period 2014 - 2019.
 We made significant progress, despite some challenging circumstances, and take confidence from the progress we made and success we delivered as we transition to our new strategic plan.